 Probate is a costly procedure.
 Costs include court costs, attorney fees, personal representative fees, publication fees, appraisal fees, tax preparation fees and real estate agent fees to name a few.

-To avoid the concerns that are created by intestacy it is recommended that you work with a qualified estate planning attorney to create a Last Will and Testament.
-To avoid the costs and inconveniences of probate altogether ask a your attorney about the benefits of a trust.
+If you live in Nevada, get in touch with Anderson, Dorn & Rader, Ltd. to learn about Nevada intestate succession.
+To avoid the concerns that are created by intestacy laws, it is recommended that you work with qualified estate planning attorneys to create a Last Will and Testament.
+To avoid the costs and inconveniences of probate altogether, ask a your attorney about the benefits of a trust.

 - Can Estate Planning Protect My Family Heirlooms? - October 14, 2019